ganbuan/CyberNotebook/README.md

 <i>HyperText Transfer Protocol (HTTP)</i> is the set of rules used for communicating with web servers for the transmition of webpage data (e.g. HTML, images, videos, etc)

-<i>HyperText Transfer Protocol Secure (HTTPS)</i> is the secure version of HTTP, where data is encrypted to stop people from seeing data being received and sent.
-It also gives assurances that you are talking to the correct web server, not a spoof.

 A <i>Uniform Resource Locator (URL)</i> is used as an instruction on how to access a resource on the net.
 URLs have multiple parts.
 Take for example http://user:password@tryhackme.com:80/view-room?id=1#task3
 + Scheme - instructs on what protocol to use (e.g. HTTP, HTTPS, FTP)
 + User - some services require authentication to log in